 The majority of these damages would not be paid through a settlement.
 Trucking companies and their legal teams fight to keep settlements low, giving you just enough to satisfy you.
 In most cases, these will not amount to the full damages you can claim, and they will often never include punitive damages.

-Trucking Regulations in Pennsylvania
+Trucking Regulations in Reading, Pennsylvania

 Many trucking regulations are in place to protect innocent drivers who have to share the road with 18-wheelers and tractor-trailers.
 These rules can be used to prove what a truck driver or a trucking company did wrong leading up to an accident, and they can also be used to argue that the trucking company’s violations were serious negligence worthy of punitive damages.
 The following are all regulations our attorneys point to when fighting for the rights of truck accident victims.